FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 (Although, you're on your own for CSS.)

 If you want to peek at the source code for the exact app pictured above, you can grab it from [its GitHub respository](https://github.com/FusionAuth/fusionauth-example-react).
 You can follow along with that code or use it as a jumping-off point for your app.

+Also, we put together a [complete workflow diagram for the Authorization Code Grant with a single-page application](/learn/expert-advice/authentication/spa/oauth-authorization-code-grant-sessions) that can help further explain how this process works.
+You can review that workflow to get a better understanding of how SPAs can leverage OAuth.

 ## Contents